How to Install WordPress on Google Cloud Server

 How to install WordPress on Ubuntu Linux with Nginx

 Each link above will show you all the steps we performed in our previous posts to get here.
-You also will learn how to secure your WordPress website with free Let’s Encrypt SSL certificates.
+You’ll also learn how to secure your WordPress website with free Let’s Encrypt SSL certificates.

 That should do it!